 Whether you’re an e-commerce site or a brick-and-mortar store, you need to focus on improving the customer experience if you want to keep them coming back.
 Customer experience (CX) has become a bit of a buzz word these days, with 89 percent of companies competing on it in 2016.
 The good news is that you don’t need to wow your customers with the latest in augmented reality or artificial intelligence to be competitive.
-Here are five simple content marketing tactics that will help improve your customer experience without making a dent in your budget!
+The right tools and strategies can help you develop a great user experience, no matter what budget you’re working with.

 1. Give Them Self Service Customer Care